Instagram for business:

 People heartily enjoy freebies.
 To stimulate the interest you can host a giveaway, contest or a massive sale.
 Actually you may be surprised by how an investment of a few hundreds of dollars can be effective.
 Even in comparison with legit ads.

 Parlay with your fans every once in a while.
 Give them a shout out, like their comments, respond using emojis, and so forth.
 For example, the beauty brand Glossier posts memes and pics made by their followers in the Stories.
-The shoe brand Allbirds shares lifehacks in their Stories meant exclusively for their clients.
+The shoe brand Allbirds shares tips in their Stories that are meant exclusively for their clients.

 As you know, Instagrammers enjoy showing off.
 They snap their fancy food, upload pics from a cruise or brag about a newly bought flip-flop sandals.
 So, try to do what they do.
 Only make it relatable to your niche.
 Make it ironic and humorous.